twiddlingbits/twr-wasm/readme.md

  **Installs for your C/C++ code**

-  To build C code for use in your wasm project, you will need to install clang and the wasm-ld linker.
+  To build C/C++ code for use in your wasm project, you will need to install clang and the wasm-ld linker.
 If you are using Windows, more details can be found later in this readme.

 **Examples**